 - Develop original and creative responses by applying insights from environmental anthropology to related development, conservation, and human rights issues.

 - Engage constructively with others during class debates and online discussions, and exercise substantial autonomy and initiative in individual assessment activities.

-- Effectively communicate complex environmental debates, both in the style of an Environmental & Social Impact Assessment (ESIA), and in discursive essay form.
+- Effectively communicate complex environmental debates, both in the style of an Environmental Impact Assessment or consultancy report, and in discursive essay form.

 |Crate, S.A.
 2011.
 Climate and culture: anthropology in the era of contemporary climate change.
 Annual Review of Anthropology 40: 175-194.|

 Ingold, T. 2000.
 Globes and spheres: the topology of environmentalism.
 Pp.209-218 in The Perception of the Environment.
 London: Routledge.

 Helmreich, S. 2005.
 How scientists think; about 'natives', for example: a problem of taxonomy among biologists of alien species in Hawaii.
 Journal of the Royal Anthropological Institute 11: 107-128.

 Lazarus, H. 2012.
 Sea change: island communities and climate change.
 Annual Review of Anthropology 41: 285-301.

 Orlove, B., H. Lazarus, G.K.
 Hovelsrud & A. Giannini.
 2014.
 Recognitions and responsibilities: on the origins and consequences of the uneven attention to climate change around the world.
 Current Anthropology 55, 3: 249-275.